 Georgetown Exempted Village School District

-The graduating seniors of Georgetown High School have closed the door on their high school careers and moved forward; ready to make their mark in the world.
-As a school district, we are incredibly proud of the class of 2022 and all of their accomplishments.
+The graduating seniors of Georgetown Jr/Sr High School have closed the door on their high school careers.
+They have gone the distance and they are ready to go out and leave their own mark on the world.
+As a school district, we are incredibly proud of each and every graduate and all of their accomplishments.

 At Georgetown, we value the importance of equipping our students with a work credential and college credits in addition to the high school diploma.
 In order to achieve this goal, students have the option of earning a career technical certificate (to prepare for the workforce) or earning college credits to prepare for post-secondary education.